 Darren Miller is a composer of research-based art music from Saskatoon, Saskatchewan.
 His practice embraces both conventional instrumentation and its extension through technological means.
 Darren’s work has been presented in a variety of diverse, international venues; ranging from traditional concert halls and radio broadcasts to art galleries, theatres, bars, and experimental music collectives.
 Studies in Saskatoon, Victoria, Banff, Darmstadt, and Buffalo led to a PhD in music composition for work on the topic of audio morphing software.
 Until 2019 Darren was the co-founder and director of Sask New Music and the annual Strata Festival of New Music.
 For more information, please consult: www.darrenmiller.ca

 Taegan O’Bertos is an emerging artist from Saskatoon.
-In the past year, she has designed sets for Havre (La Troupe du Jour, 2018) and Goodbye, My Fancy (The Persephone Young Company, 2019).
+Recently, she’s designed sets for I Lost My Husband!
+(Persephone Backstage Theatre, 2019), Goodbye, My Fancy (The Persephone Young Company, 2019), and Havre ( La Troupe du Jour, 2018).
 Her assistant design work includes Twelfth Night/Richard III (Shakespeare on the Saskatchewan, 2017), Boeing Boeing (Persephone Theatre, 2019) and As You Like It (Shakespeare on the Saskatchewan, 2019).
 Beyond set design, Taegan has found artistic outlets as a Projection Designer, Shadow Puppet Builder, commissioned poster artist, and body painting artist.
-Currently, she is designing with Persephone Theatre on The Backstage, as well as Live Five Independent Theatre.
+Currently, she is designing with Persephone Theatre as well as Live Five Independent Theatre.

 Jeremy Smith is a graduate of the University of Saskatchewan with a BFA in Theatre Design.
 He is very excited to be working with Persephone Theatre for the second time.
 Last season, he designed the lights for their Young Company show, Goodbye, My Fancy.
 Jeremy has always enjoyed the unique way lighting adds to the world the characters inhabit.
 Other recent lighting design credits include: Sweeney Todd: The Demon Barber of Fleet Street, Footloose, Annie, Monty Python’s Spamalot (Saskatoon Summer Players), and Next to Normal (Cornerstone Theatre).